 Whey must be homemade and can be easily made by straining the clear liquid from plain yogurt, kefir, or clabbered raw milk through a dishtowel into a bowl.
 Powdered whey cannot be used as a substitute as whey is very fragile and its qualities are ruined when it is dried or powdered.

-What if you have trouble getting your raw milk to clabber?
+What if you have trouble transforming your raw milk to clabbered milk?
 I get this question often, so here are a couple of suggestions to get that process rolling more quickly:

-- When attempting to clabber raw milk, it is best to use milk that is a week old or more.
+- When attempting clabbered milk, it is best to use milk that is a week old or more.
 Keep it at room temperature on the kitchen counter and don’t try to clabber in the refrigerator.

 - Be prepared for a long wait if attempting to clabber extremely fresh, raw milk.
 It can take quite some time, maybe even a week or more for the curds and whey to separate.

 - If all you have is fresh raw milk to clabber and you don’t have time to wait, try adding a few drops of lemon juice or a TBL of plain yogurt to the milk, shake it up and leave it on the counter.
-This should speed up the process considerably.
+This should speed up the process of making clabbered milk considerably.

-Once you’ve got a big jar of liquid whey ready to go from clabbering your first batch of raw milk, the world of lacto-fermentation is truly your oyster!
+Once you’ve got a big jar of liquid whey ready to go from your first batch of clabbered milk, the world of lacto-fermentation is truly your oyster!

 Sarah, The Healthy Home Economist